juhofriman/json-to-csv-mapper/README.md

 // When you have an array of json objects var data = [
   { id: 1,
+    sex: 2,
     name: {
       first: "Jack",
       last: "kerouac"
     },
     about: "He's super interesting writer and \"boheme\"" }, { id: 2,
+    sex: 2,
     name: {
       first: "Ernest",
       last: "Hemingway"
     },
     about: "He wrote \"The Man and the Sea\"" },
-];
+  { id: 3,
+    sex: 1,
+    name: {
+      first: "Jane",
+      last: "Austen"
+    },
+    about: "was an English novelist whose works of romantic fiction" }, ];

 // You can map them to csv using builder spec var csvStr = jsonCsvMapper.materialize(data, jsonCsvMapper.spec()
         .field("id")
+        .field("sex").valueMapping({1: "female", 2: "male"})
         .field("name.first")
         .field("name.last")
         .field("about").escape()